Direct answer

 If a headline materially changes expectations around refining margin expansion, it can genuinely reprice Exxon Mobil.

-If a headline materially changes expectations around capital discipline maintained, it can genuinely reprice Exxon Mobil.
+If a headline materially changes expectations around energy-sector flows turn bullish, it can genuinely reprice Exxon Mobil.

 Headlines that are often noise